 Design Tools Are Unresponsive

-I made these mock ups for a product I once worked on as a design lead.
-I was trying to design a responsive interface, so I included both mobile and desktop variants of the same screen.
+Here are some mock ups for a product I once worked on as a design lead.
+I was trying to design a responsive interface, so I mocked up a mobile and desktop variant of the same screen.

 Thing is, this is not responsive design.